Getting Started

 View Your Output

 Open hello.gif in your browser or image viewer.
-You should see:
+You should see something like this — an SVG recording produced by the same tape file rendering through VCR#'s SVG encoder:

 - An empty terminal appears